Deitmar-Phillotts/Deitmar_Phillpotts.io/README.md

 ## Deitmar-Phillpotts.io ##

-My name is *Deitmar* , I attend **Wake Tech College** and I am in my first year.
+My name is *Deitmar* , I attend **Wake Tech Community College** and I am in my first year.
 Online classes is something new to me.
 That being the case I hope I am successful in this class.
 This is my school account, I plan to build my GITHub knowledge here.

 My email address is dpphillotts@my.waketech.edu